Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 Use of HODL Totals is subject to the Customer’s compliance with these Terms and Google's Terms (available at [https://policies.google.com/terms](https://policies.google.com/terms)), including, without limitation, Customer’s payment of all applicable fees (the “Subscription Fees”), DCV hereby grants Customer a world-wide, revocable, non-transferable, non-exclusive, non-sublicensable license to access and use, execute, perform and display the Service, solely for Customer’s own internal use.

+We are reliant upon Google Cloud Platform technologies, that are constantly evolving, usually for the better.
+However, as a result, features that we are using and relying on, might be discontinued by Google in the future.
+We aim to adapt and evolve as Google technologies does, but we cannot guarantee we will always succeed on that effort.

 You understand and agree that DCV does not have the ability to grant or revoke any sharing permissions to Customer's Data or other content and materials stored in Customer’s User Account.
 Therefore, You are solely responsible for granting access to such Data and revoking such access when You cease use of the Service.
 DCV shall not be responsible and shall have no liability for any damages that result from Your failure to grant or revoke such access.

 The Customer will at all times use commercially reasonable efforts to: (i) prevent unauthorized access to or use of the Service, and notify DCV as soon as possible of any such unauthorized access to or use of the Service, and (ii) be fully responsible for its’ Users compliance with the terms of this Agreement.
 Customer agrees to indemnify DCV for all claims and losses related to any such acts and/or omissions, except to the extent such acts and/or omissions are within the ordinary intended use of the Service for which DCV has granted Customer the foregoing license.